Joao4569/farm_fresh/README.md

 2. Then I provisioned a Postgres database on Heroku.
 3. In order to use the Postgres database I installed dj_database_url and psycopg2.
 4. Froze and updated my `requirements.txt` file in order to make sure Heroku installs all the apps requirements when it is deployed.
-5. I then imported dj_databse_url into settings.py and commented out the default configuration and replaced the default database with a call to `dj_database_url.parse` and gave it the database URL from Heroku.
+5. I then imported `dj_database_url` into settings.py and commented out the default configuration and replaced the default database with a call to `dj_database_url.parse` and gave it the database URL from Heroku.
 Which one can get from the config variables in the Heroku app settings page.
 6. I then proceeded to run migrations for the new Postgres database.
 7. As the products model data was the only crucial data that I needed, I created the `products.json` file with data dumped from the SQLite database and loaded it into the new Postgres database on Heroku.
-8. I then created a new superuser as there would be no users on the new database models, in order to stil be able to access the Django admin site.
+8. I then created a new superuser as there would be no users on the new database models, in order to still be able to access the Django admin site.
 9. I then removed the Heroku database configuration and uncommented the original settings so that the database URL doesn't end up in version control.
 10. I made use of an if statement in settings.py, database setup, so that when Farm Fresh is running on Heroku where the database URL environment variable will be defined, it is possible to work on either database depending on future requirements.
 11. Then I needed to install gunicorn, which will act as the webserver and froze that into the requirements file.